awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-view-compare.md

    + **Debugger** – A list of debugger rules and any issues found\.
    + **Trial Mappings**

-For information about comparing Experiments entities, see [View and Compare SageMaker Experiments, Trials, and Trial Components](#experiments-view-compare)\.
+For information about comparing Experiments entities, see [View and Compare Amazon SageMaker Experiments, Trials, and Trial Components](#experiments-view-compare)\.

 ## Compare Experiments, Trials, and Trial Components<a name="experiments-compare"></a>